kh296/InnerEyeCam/README.md

 # InnerEyeCam

-A package to simplify installation and use under MacOS of [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) applications.
+Package to simplify installation and use under MacOS of [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) applications.

 This package contains the following: